Original Church Building

 The Beginning

-While officially incorporated by the State of New York on June 25, 1931 under the name “Washington Heights Hellenic Orthodox Church, Inc.,” Greek Orthodox faithful residing in upper Manhattan had attempted some years earlier to organize a parish.
-Services were held in various locations by the Rev. Kanellos Kanellopoulos and the Church was known as Pantanassa - the Virgin Mary.
-It was not until the assignment of the Very Reverend Archimandrite Vaselios Lokis in 1931 that the church was organized and named Saint Spyridon Church.
-The certificate of incorporation was signed by Nicholas Botsakis, Otto D. Prounis, Marcos Yampanis, George Papaeleas, Evangelos A. Negris and Socrates Angelson.
+While officially incorporated by the State of New York on June 25, 1931, under the name “Washington Heights Hellenic Orthodox Church, Inc.,” Greek Orthodox faithful residing in upper Manhattan had attempted some years earlier to organize a parish.
+Services were held in various locations by the Rev. Kanellos Kanellopoulos, and the Church was known as Pantanassa - the Virgin Mary.
+It was not until the Very Reverend Archimandrite Vaselios Lokis was appointed in 1931 that the church was organized and named Saint Spyridon Church.
+Nicholas Botsakis, Otto D. Prounis, Marcos Yampanis, George Papaeleas, Evangelos A. Negris, and Socrates Angelson signed the certificate of incorporation.

-During a general assembly meeting in September 1934, Anthony J. Miller was elected chairman of a real estate committee and was charged with the responsibility of acquiring a permanent location for the community.
-Within weeks they succeeded in securing a building located on our present property.
-Originally constructed in 1928 as a Baptist Church, it was subsequently sold and used as a Masonic Temple.
-The terms of the transaction called for the renting of the building for a period of three years, with an option to buy at a cost of $50,000.
+During a general assembly meeting in September 1934, Anthony J. Miller was elected chairman of the real estate committee and charged with acquiring a permanent location for the community.
+Within weeks, they secured a building on our present property.
+Initially constructed in 1928 as a Baptist Church, it was subsequently sold and used as a Masonic Temple.
+The terms of the transaction provided for the rental of the building for three years, with an option to purchase for $50,000.
 In grateful recognition of his leadership, Mr. Miller was unanimously elected president of the community in December 1934.
-Others elected to the parish council were Michael Goulandris, George Eliades, Ayisilaso Papachristou, John Staikos, Pierre Psillas and Jason Chios.
+Others elected to the parish council were Michael Goulandris, George Eliades, Ayisilaso Papachristou, John Staikos, Pierre Psillas, and Jason Chios.

-The first Divine Liturgy was celebrated by Archimandrite Lokis in January 1935.
+Archimandrite Lokis celebrated the first Divine Liturgy in January 1935.
 The church was consecrated in March of the same year by Archbishop Athenagoras (later to become Patriarch of Constantinople).
-During the services, Paul Coufos had the distinction of serving as Godfather of the community.
-In 1936 Rev. Lokis was named Dean of the Annunciation Cathedral in San Francisco.
+During the services, Paul Coufos served as the community's Godfather.
+In 1936, Rev. Lokis was named Dean of the Annunciation Cathedral in San Francisco.
 The Rev. Archimandrite Chrysostomos Papalambrou (later titular Bishop of Mirinis) was assigned as pastor.
 In September of the same year, the purchase of 124 Wadsworth Avenue was finalized.
 The parish continued to thrive.
-By 1937 Saint Spyridon Church grew to become one of the largest communities of the Archdiocese, supported by 850 members.
-It was reported at a general assembly meeting in November 1942, that membership had increased substantially and the Sunday School, with 600 students, was the largest in the entire Archdiocese.
+By 1937, Saint Spyridon Church had grown into one of the largest communities in the Archdiocese, with 850 members.
+At a general assembly meeting in November 1942, it was reported that membership had increased substantially, and the Sunday School, with 600 students, was the largest in the entire Archdiocese.

 The 40s

-The 1940s were active years at the community - especially for the young adults.
+The 1940s were active years for the community, particularly for young adults.
 The E.O.N.
-(Elliniki Orthodoxos Neolaia) was divided into four large groups - Sigmas, Deltas, Alphas and Omegas.
+(Elliniki Orthodoxos Neolaia) was divided into four large groups - Sigmas, Deltas, Alphas, and Omegas.
 Boy Scout Troop 725 was founded in 1945.
 The Greek American Youth Group (G.A.Y.S.) was established for young men and women 19-27 years of age.
-Over 275 students were attending the various sessions of the Greek Afternoon School.
-During these years, the question of where a new church and community center should be built was once again discussed.
-Among the many sites considered were 186th Street from Broadway to Bennett Avenue, 185th Street and St. Nicholas Avenue, and Ft.
-Washington Avenue, across from St. Elizabeth Hospital.
-The consensus of the parishioners was for the community to remain at the 124 Wadsworth Avenue location and for additional property to be purchased adjacent to the existing building, upon which a new church could be constructed.
+More than 275 students attended the various sessions of the Greek Afternoon School.
+During these years, the question of where to build a new church and community center was once again discussed.
+Among the many sites considered were 186th Street from Broadway to Bennett Avenue, 185th Street and St. Nicholas Avenue, and Ft Washington Avenue, across from St. Elizabeth Hospital.
+The parishioners' consensus was to remain at the 124 Wadsworth Avenue location and to purchase additional property adjacent to the existing building, on which a new church could be constructed.

 The 50s: The Great Dream: A New Church And School

-It was during his pastorate and the presidency of George Mikroulis that the community built its Parochial School.
+During his pastorate and the presidency of George Mikroulis, the community built its Parochial School.
 Thanks again to our great benefactors, the dream of providing a school for the community where our young men and women could learn their Orthodox faith and cultural roots became a reality.
-On Palm Sunday, April 26, 1959, Archibishop Iakovos, in the presence of a large congregation, officially opened the Saint Spyridon Parochial School.
+On Palm Sunday, April 26, 1959, Archbishop Iakovos, in the presence of a large congregation, officially opened the Saint Spyridon Parochial School.
 In recognition of their generous donations, the parish assembly named the school “The Theodore P. Tsolainos - Constantine P. Goulandris Parochial School.”

 The 60s, 70s, 80s And 90s

 After the appointment of Fr.
 Roussos, Archbishop Iakovos assigned the Rev. Alkiviadis Calivas as pastor.
 During his ministry, Fr.
 Alkiviadis provided dynamic leadership.
-Together with Rev. Constantine Xanthakis and later Rev. George Matsis and Rev. Theodore Stoupis, Fr.
+Together with Rev. Constantine Xanthakis and, later, Rev. George Matsis and Rev. Theodore Stoupis, Fr.
 Calivas labored tirelessly for the benefit of the community.
-Among the many projects undertaken were the complete renovations of the church hall, offices and the installation of air conditioning in the church.
+Among the many projects undertaken were the complete renovation of the church hall and offices, and the installation of air conditioning in the church.

-Saint Spyridon Church became the largest parish in the United States with over 800 members.
-The Saint Spyridon School graduated hundreds of students, many of them accepted into New York City’s specialized high schools and later secured prominent positions in their respective careers.
+Saint Spyridon Church became the largest parish in the United States, with more than 800 members.
+The Saint Spyridon School graduated hundreds of students, many of whom were admitted to New York City’s specialized high schools and later secured prominent positions in their respective careers.

-But by the late 70s early 80s, it was obvious that Washington Heights, along with many other neighborhoods in New York City, was undergoing a dramatic transformation that would have a profound effect on the community.
-Many Greek families that called Washington Heights their home were now moving to the suburbs where newer Greek Orthodox communities were built to serve those parishioners.
-Saint Spyridon Church, like many other inner-city parishes, saw the number of parishioners decline dramatically.
-In spite of this, the community continued to serve the needs of its parishioners, while at the same time, searched for a new role for itself in the coming 21st century.
+But by the late 70s and early 80s, it was evident that Washington Heights, along with many other neighborhoods in New York City, was undergoing a dramatic transformation that would have a profound effect on the community.
+Many Greek families who had called Washington Heights home were now moving to the suburbs, where newer Greek Orthodox communities were being built to serve those parishioners.
+Saint Spyridon Church, like many other inner-city parishes, experienced a dramatic decline in parishioners.
+Despite this, the community continued to serve the needs of its parishioners while simultaneously seeking a new role for itself in the 21st century.

 Fr.
-Methodios was elected Bishop of Boston and Fr.
+Methodios was elected Bishop of Boston, and Fr.
 John Poulos was brought back to Saint Spyridon Church.
 Repairs to the exterior of the church and school were done during this time.
 Fr.
-Poulos spent eight years at Saint Spyridon Church and was replaced by the V. Rev. Chrysanthos Zois.
+Poulos served for eight years at Saint Spyridon Church and was succeeded by the V. Rev. Chrysanthos Zois.
 During these years, the community struggled, but survived.
-When Rev. Anastasios Garaboa was assigned to Saint Spyridon Church, the Saint Spyridon School started offering a Pre-K program, which was funded by the City of New York.
+When Rev. Anastasios Garaboa was assigned to Saint Spyridon Church, the Saint Spyridon School began offering a Pre-K program, which was funded by the City of New York.

 After Fr.
-Garaboa’s departure, the community was served by several interim pastors, which included the then Archimandrite Evangelos Kourounis (now His Eminence Metropolitan Evangelos of New Jersey), who was raised in Saint Spyridon Church and who also graduated from its parochial school.
+Garaboa’s departure, the community was served by several interim pastors, including the then Archimandrite Evangelos Kourounis (now His Eminence Metropolitan Evangelos of Sardes), who was raised in Saint Spyridon Church and who also graduated from its parochial school.

 The New Millennium

 Rev. Constantine Combitsis, a well-respected clergyman in the New York area, was assigned to Saint Spyridon Church in late 2001.
-An energetic and enthusiastic leader of the community, he helped spearhead the 75th Anniversary Celebration of the community in 2006, an event that honored a new great benefactor of the church, Dr. P. Roy Vagelos.
-Due to his generosity, the church was able to install a new HVAC system.
-Dr. Vagelos’ generosity also allowed for the extensive work done to the exterior of the church and school, including pointing and cleaning of the stone and the installation of a new roof.
-In late 2006 Fr.
-Combitsis was then reassigned to Saint Gerasimos Church in Manhattan.
+An energetic and enthusiastic community leader, he helped spearhead the 75th Anniversary Celebration in 2006, an event that honored a new major benefactor of the church, Dr. P. Roy Vagelos.
+Due to his generosity, the church installed a new HVAC system.
+Dr. Vagelos’ generosity also enabled extensive work on the exterior of the church and school, including pointing and cleaning the stone and installing a new roof.
+In late 2006, Fr.
+Combitsis was reassigned to Saint Gerasimos Church in Manhattan.

 From 2006 to late 2015, Fr.
 George Passias served the Saint Spyridon Church community.
 During that time, Mrs. Jean Milanos gave a generous donation toward the installation of an elevator.

-In December 2015 a new Parish Council was formed.
-Some of these members included grandchildren of the founders of the church.
+In December 2015, a new Parish Council was formed.
+Some of these members were the grandchildren of the church's founders.
 With the assistance of Fr.
-Evagoras Constandinidis, in April 2016 the Parish Council undertook the much needed and ambitious task of the complete restoration of the interior of this exquisite Byzantine church.
+Evagoras Constandinidis, in April 2016, the Parish Council undertook the much-needed and ambitious task of the complete restoration of the interior of this exquisite Byzantine church.